Archer-Tatsu/VRTK/Assets/VRTK/Documentation/API.md

  * Parameters
    * _none_
  * Returns
-   * `VRTK_SnapDropZone` - The SnapDropZone that the interactable object is currently snapped to.
+   * `VRTK_SnapDropZone` - The SnapDropZone that the Interactable Object is currently snapped to.

-The GetStoredSnapDropZone method returns the snap drop zone that the interactable object is currently snapped to.
+The GetStoredSnapDropZone method returns the Snap Drop Zone that the Interactable Object is currently snapped to.

 #### IsHoveredOverSnapDropZone/0